 - Improved Data Analytics

-As a Cloud-based messaging app integrated with the rest of Microsoft 365, Microsoft Teams can help with Productivity and Collaboration, but that doesn’t mean that it will.
+As a Cloud-based messaging app integrated with the rest of Microsoft 365, Microsoft Teams can help with productivity and collaboration, but that doesn’t mean it will on its own.

-Microsoft Teams is only a tool, so it is limited by the knowledge of the group using it and especially the person or team responsible for implementing and managing it in an organization.
+Microsoft Teams is only a tool, so its impact depends on the knowledge of the group using it and on the person or team responsible for implementing and managing it in an organization.

-Failure to implement guidelines and best practices can lead to decreased productivity, hindered collaboration, and can even create frustration amongst users and resentment towards not only the technology but management itself.
+Failure to implement guidelines and best practices can lead to decreased productivity, hinder collaboration, and even create frustration amongst users and resentment towards the technology and management itself.

-If this is the case, your organization will fail to digitally transform (and miss out on all the other benefits that brings).
+If this is the case, your organization may miss out on digitally transforming.

 How TechHouse Uses Microsoft Teams

-TechHouse has been remote for the last 10 years, and we’ve been using Microsoft Teams since its inception.
+TechHouse has been remote for the last ten years, and we’ve been using Microsoft Teams since its inception.

 Many of our employees live and work in Florida, but we also have employees in other states.